College of Education > Student Resources > Career Center & Employment > Student Employment

 The graduate assistant (GA) is an important part of the College of Education.

-Graduate assistantships are opportunities for student educators to work closely with faculty members, to support on-going research efforts and to engage in on-going conversations regarding educational issues and research with faculty and other student colleagues.
+Graduate assistantships are opportunities for graduate students (Master's and Doctoral) to work closely with faculty members, to support on-going research efforts and to engage in on-going conversations regarding educational issues and research with faculty and other student colleagues.

 Because graduate assistants generally work with and for several faculty members at once; they can expect broad-based exposure to the day-to-day workings of the College of Education within the context of university life.

+The Graduate Assistant appointments listed on this page for application are for the 3 consecutive quarters (fall, winter and spring quarters) of the academic year following the application window.
 Graduate Assistant applicants are interviewed and appointed directly by each individual hiring area in the College of Education.
 A complete list of hiring units is outlined below under the application section.
 The dates for applications are also listed in the application section below.
 The number of appointments available for any given school year varies and is contingent upon the number of returning GAs from the previous year.
+Any applicants hired and seeking continued employment in this role beyond the one academic year appointment must reapply each subsequent year they are eligible.

 A GA receives tuition remission for two (4 credit-hour) courses per quarter for three quarters: fall, winter and spring.
 Tuition remission must be used in the quarter in which it is awarded; it cannot be rolled over into future quarters or used during the summer.